-As I have grown a couple of years older I have started to really appreciate more bitter and deeper flavours.
-Sesame seeds and tahini is just one out of many foods I have really started to like and enjoy.
-It’s the same with really dark chocolate and fruits like grapefruit.
-Do you have any food preferences that have changed like that?
+As I have grown a couple of years older, I have started to really appreciate more bitter and complex flavours.
+Sesame seeds and tahini is just one out of many foods I have grown to like and enjoy.
+I had a similar experience with really dark chocolate and bitter fruits, like grapefruit.
+Do you have any food preferences that have changed over time?

 However, these soft cookies are perfect for pretty much everyone.
-They’re sweet for children to enjoy but still have a deep flavour, which is more appealing for adults, while the sweetness is loved my children.
+The deep flavour is more appealing for adults, while the sweetness is loved my children.
 Basically, these cookies are best of both worlds.

 Sweet sesame cookies with tahini caramel drizzle

 [Vegan, Whole food, Gluten-, oil-free, fruit sweetened, paleo]

 For the cookies

 - 1 dl / 6,5 tbsp of oat flour (can substituted for any flour of choice)